-The mission of the Medical Assisting program at Robert Morgan Educational Center and Technical College is to ensure job readiness by providing state-of-the-art theory and clinical training using competency – based curriculum.
+The mission of the Medical Assisting Program at Robert Morgan Educational Center & Technical College is to ensure job readiness by providing state-of-the-art theory and clinical training using competency — based curriculum.

-The program’s educational goals are “to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.”
+The program’s educational goals are “to prepare competent entry-level medical assistants in clinical and administrative skills

 - 16 years of age or older and not currently enrolled in any K-12 program